orsinium/art.orsinium.dev/drafts.md

 02  fear stays
 03  burried deep
 04  in my dark dreams
-05  burried in the head
+05  hidden in the heart
-06  that I refuse to clean
+06  that I will not accept

 ...
 02 the cold